-- 2. If required, add the following features: - To set stakes offset from the road, leaving the roadway clear for construction, define a construction offset. - To confirm the construction of the road surface, define a cross slope. - 3.
-Tap Start.
+- 2. If required, add the following features: - To set stakes offset from the road, leaving the roadway clear for construction, define a construction offset. - To confirm the construction of the road surface, define a cross slope. - Tap Start.
+3.

-The Road navigation, page 60 screen appears.
+The Road navigation, page 62 screen appears.
 Tap Options to configure preferences for the navigation display, grade, as-staked point details, or to view stakeout deltas relative to a digital terrain model (DTM).

-- 4. Use the information in the Road navigation, page 60 screen to see your position relative to the road and navigate to the point to stake it out. - 5.
-To edit the Design elevation, press the Space key or tap enter the new value.
+- Use the information in the Road navigation, page 62 screen to see your position relative to the road 4. and navigate to the point to stake it out. - To edit the Design elevation, press the Space key or tap next to the Design elevation delta and enter the new value.
 The original design elevation is automatically restored as soon as you change the design or the section of the design being staked, or once you exit stakeout.
-To restore the original elevation during stakeout after you have edited it, press the Space key or tap ▶ and then tap ▶ next to the Design elevation field and select Reload original elevation. - 6.
+To restore the original elevation during stakeout after you have edited it, press the Space key or tap ▶ and then tap • next to the Design elevation field and select Reload original elevation. - 6.
 When the point is within tolerance, tap Measure to measure the point. - 7.
 Tap Store.

-• To continue measuring points along the road, tap the Sta+ or Sta- softkey to select the next or previous station.
+To continue measuring points along the road, tap the Sta+ or Sta- softkey to select the next or previous station.

 If you have enabled the Auto increment field in the Select station screen then the next or previous station is automatically selected.
-See Stations available for stakeout, page 88.
+See Stations available for stakeout, page 91.